British man becomes first person to fly around the world on a gyrocopter

 The 37-year-old's aircraft had a range of just 700 nautical miles and a maximum speed of 70 knots, meaning his journey was completed in several short installments.

-He traversed Europe, Russia, North America and the Atlantic Ocean before stopping for the final time on the Faroe Islands, between Scotland and Iceland.
+He traversed mainland Europe and Russia before crossing into Canada and the United States, flying over Greenland and Iceland and stopping for the final time on the Faroe Islands, north of Scotland.

 "It's quite overwhelming, it's magical," Ketchell told the PA news agency after landing.
 "I have seen many amazing sights over the last six months.
 Probably one of the best is flying into Popham," he said, referring to the airport at which his journey began and ended.